Seven Soldiers of Victory: Seven Soldiers

 Seven Soldiers is a comic book metaseries written by Grant Morrison and published by DC Comics.
 It was published as seven interrelated mini-series and two bookend issues.
 The series features a new version of the Seven Soldiers of Victory fighting to save Earth from the Sheeda.

 The series was bookended by Seven Soldiers #0 and #1, with art by J. H. Williams III.
 The rest was made up of seven mini-series: Shining Knight with art by Simone Bianchi, Manhattan Guardian with art by Cameron Stewart, Zatanna with art by Ryan Sook, Klarion with art by Frazer Irving, Mister Miracle with art by Pascal Ferry, Bulleteer with art by Yanick Paquette, and Frankenstein with art by Doug Mahnke.

 The New Golden Age

 In "The New Golden Age", the Seven Soldiers of Victory reunite upon being summoned by Jill Carlyle.
-While Jill takes the adults on a mission, Stargirl and Red Arrow find out that they are going after Clock King.
+While Carlyle takes the adults on a mission, Stargirl and Red Arrow find out that they are going after Clock King.
 They find the Seven Soldiers of Victory fighting Clock King on a ship where the original Crimson Avenger (Lee Travis) had died.
 Before Stargirl destroys Per Degaton's time machine that sends the ship back to its own time, Crimson Avenger tells her to find Wing.
-Once time is fixed, history was changed so that Travis' body was found.
-A funeral was held by the Justice League and the Justice Society of America.
-The next day, Courtney joins Pat and the Seven Soldiers of Victory for breakfast.
+Once time is fixed, history is changed so that Travis' body was found.